tenko/xds-2.60/misc/Editors/vscode/README.md

 Then install vscode by switching to the Extensions section on the left, then the `...` at the top middle and choose "Install from VSIX..." and choose the package you just created.

-In the settings for jakt under Preferences: Open Settings (UI) from the command palate (cmd/ctrl + shift + p), set the XIdeTool: Executable Path to your configured `/path/to/bin/xidetool`.
+In the settings for the oberon2 extension under Preferences: Open Settings (UI) from the command palate (cmd/ctrl + shift + p), set the XIdeTool: Executable Path to your configured `/path/to/bin/xidetool`.
 This must be an absolute path.

 Alternatively, modify the `.vscode/settings.json` file to have an entry similar to the following: